marcog83/RoboJS/README.md

    	}
 ```

-#CustomElementHandler
+#Custom Elements
+RoboJS is a composable library that allow you to change the way you create modules and add logics to your application.
+**data-mediator mechanism** is my first solution to the problem, but moving on, custom elements is an easy, native way to  deal with it.
+This is why a decided to add `CustomElementHandler` Object
 This function constructor allow you to register and create your `Custom Elements`.

-By default your modules are handled by `data-mediator` mechanism, but you get set mediatorHandler in order to use custom elements.
+By default your modules are handled by `data-mediator` mechanism, but you can set mediatorHandler in order to use custom elements.

 ``` javascript
  rjs.bootstrap({